Research shows that one in eight real estate agents will spend more than $20,000 on marketing initiatives this year.

 Step 2: Build Your Sales Machines

-With the definition stage behind you, it’s time to build the engine that will put your plan to work.
+With the definition stage behind you, it’s time to build the engine that will put your real estate marketing plan to work.
 There are a few key components that go into an effective real estate sales machine.
 Let’s take a closer look at each one.

 As you build your sales machine, the first digital asset to consider is your website.